This page provides information on the schools admission process, the law surrounding school admissions and appealing the refusal of a school place.

 When accepting an offer of a place, it is wise for a parent to send the acceptance by recorded delivery and to keep a dated copy.
 It is not unknown for acceptance forms to go astray.

-When an offer of admission has been made on the basis of information which turns out to be fraudulent, or deliberately misleading, it may be lawful for the offer to be withdrawn.
-In deciding whether to withdraw an offer in these circumstances, the admission authority must take account of the length of time the child has been at the school, and must re-consider the original application on the changed facts.
+When a child has begun attending the school then the place can only be withdrawn if it was offered based on fraudulent information in the application.
+In deciding whether to withdraw an offer in these circumstances, the admission authority must take account of the length of time the child has been at the school.

 Key terms